Tailscale Tunnel Setup Guide

 To remove a service from Funnel:

-./uis tailscale unexpose whoami
+./uis network unexpose tailscale whoami

 This removes the Tailscale ingress and cleans up the device from your Tailnet via API.